A new approach of chain sampling inspection plan: Design of modified chain group sampling plan

 \section{Design of modified chain group sampling plan}

 In this section, we have proposed a new sampling inspection plan, named as MChGSP.
-Plan parameters of MChGSP are the number of groups ($g$), acceptance number ($c$) and number of chained sample results ($i$) respectively.
-A MChGSP plan is determined by the triple of natural numbers ($g$, $c$, $i$).\\ It is to be noted that the values of group size ($r$), truncation time ($t$), producer's risk ($\alpha$) and consumer's risk ($\beta$) should be pre-fixed for this proposed plan.
-Now, the step by step procedure of MChGSP is follows:
+Plan parameters of MChGSP are the number of groups ($f$), acceptance number ($c$) and number of chained sample results ($i$) respectively.
+A MChGSP plan is determined by the triple of natural numbers ($f$, $c$, $i$).\\ Now, the procedure of MChGSP is follows:

-\begin{enumerate} \item Select $n$ items from a particular lot and allocate $r$ items to $g$ groups, i.e, $n=r \times g$.
-Start with normal inspection for pre-fixed experiment time $t$.

-\item Inspect all the groups simultaneously and record the number of non-conforming units (d) upto pre-fixed experiment time $t$.

-\item If $d \le c$ the lot is accepted provided that there is at-most 1 lot among the preceding i lots in which the number of defective units d exceeds the criterion c, otherwise reject the lot. \end{enumerate}
+\begin{enumerate} \item Select $n$ items from a particular lot and allocate $e$ items to $f$ groups, i.e, $n=e \times f$.
+Start with normal inspection for pre-fixed experiment time $t$. \item Inspect all the groups simultaneously and record the number of non-conforming units (d) upto pre-fixed experiment time. \item Go to MChSP inspection plan, If $d \le c$ the lot is accepted provided that there is at-most 1 lot among the preceding i lots in which the number of defective units d exceeds the criterion c, otherwise reject the lot. \end{enumerate}

-Now, the probability of acceptance $P_a$ of GASIP is obtained by the following Equation:
+Now, the probability of acceptance of GASIP is obtained by the following Equation: